 People often talk about precious stones as belonging to one group of stones and semi precious stones as members of another, as if there were a factual distinction.
 But in reality this is hardly the case.
 There is a thin and flexible line that divides these two categories.
-The above classification can be considered as something which has its origin in the past, since in some epochs and some cultures there was a strict distinction.
-In most cases those stones that were used in ceremonial rites and religious rituals were considered most valuable.
-In most case those were diamond, ruby, emerald, and sapphire.
-However, the notion of what is considered "semi precious" was different from one culture to the other, as well as the generally accepted knowledge when it comes to determination and classification of semi precious stones.
+The above classification can be considered as something that has its origin in the past, as in some epochs and some cultures there was a strict distinction.
+In most cases, the stones used in ceremonial rites and religious rituals were considered most valuable.
+Most frequently, precious were considered the following stones: Diamond, Ruby, Emerald, and Sapphire.
+However, the notion of what was considered "semi precious" was different from one culture to the other, as well as the generally accepted knowledge when it comes to determination and classification of the semi precious stones.

-Traditionally, this is a vast category that comprises almost every other stone apart from diamond, ruby, emerald, sapphire, opal and pearl.
-There are some 130 types of stones, minerals and crystals that can be considered semi precious gemstones qualities.
-This means that in answering the question "what are semi precious stones" you can say that this category comprises at the very least the following crystals and minerals: amethyst, rock crystal, carnelian, rose quartz, topaz, aquamarine, agate, tiger's eye, tourmaline, aventurine, moonstone, jasper, citrine, ametrine, jade, howlite, hematite, malachite, obsidian, turquoise.
-There are of course many more types of crystals and stones not listed above.
-Even some specimen that do not (strictly speaking) belong to the group of minerals, like amber and jet stone, can be considered semi precious stones when producing jewelry.
+Traditionally, this is a vast category that comprises almost every other stone apart from Diamond, Ruby, Emerald, Sapphire, Opal and Pearls.
+There are some 130 types of stones, minerals and crystals that can be considered gemstones of semi precious quality.
+This means that in answering the question "what are semi precious stones" we can say that this category comprises at the very least the following crystals and minerals: amethyst, rock crystal, carnelian, rose quartz, topaz, aquamarine, agate, tiger's eye, tourmaline, aventurine, moonstone, jasper, citrine, ametrine, jade, howlite, hematite, malachite, obsidian, turquoise.
+There are, of course, many other types of crystals and stones not listed here.
+Even some specimens that do not (strictly speaking) belong to the group of minerals, like amber and jet stone, can be considered semi precious stones when producing jewelry.
 Almost every other stone can be listed in this category if only it can be obtained in relatively good shape in terms of its relative clarity, shape, color and general visual appeal.

 Can diamond be a semi precious stone?

-Almost every precious stone if not "pure" enough, (which means if it cannot prove good color, clarity, and luster) can drop down to a lower level and be considered semi precious.
+Almost every precious stone if not "pure" enough, (meaning if it cannot prove good color, clarity, and luster) can drop down to a lower level and be considered semi precious.
 It is only due to their exquisite beauty and rarity that the precious stones (diamond, ruby, emerald, sapphire, opal and pearl) are considered precious.
 But you can also find specimens of lower quality from each of the above stone families.
-For example, you can buy 1 carat diamonds for as much as 100 $, but these specimen are then non transparent, purely cut and with questionable visual appeal.
+For example, you can buy 1 carat diamonds for as much as $100 a piece, but these specimen are then non transparent, purely cut and with questionable visual appeal.
 Sure, still they are diamonds, but they are no longer precious stones.

 Can citrine be a precious stone?